Skip to content

 Don't come to watch.
 Come to work.

-A long immersion in the Colombian tropical dry forest working with the sanctuary team.
+A long immersion in Colombia's tropical dry forest, working alongside the sanctuary team.

-This isn't nature tourism or passive volunteering.
-It's a week or more living the rhythm of the sanctuary: morning rounds with caretakers, monitoring in remote sectors, restoration work, workshops with biologists.
-Whoever comes leaves with an understanding no tour can compress: what it really takes to care for a critical ecosystem from within.
+It's not nature tourism or passive volunteering.
+It's a week or more living the sanctuary's rhythm: morning rounds with the keepers, monitoring in remote sectors, restoration work, workshops with biologists.
+Those who come leave with an understanding no tour can compress: what it really means to care for a critical ecosystem from the inside.

 Purpose

-That professionals, researchers, graduate students, and travelers with purpose from anywhere in the world can integrate into the real work of a conservation project in the Colombian Caribbean.
-The foundation isn't looking for observers; it's looking for collaborators.
+To give professionals, researchers, graduate students, and purposeful travelers from anywhere in the world the chance to join the real work of a conservation project in the Colombian Caribbean.
+The foundation isn't looking for observers — it's looking for collaborators.

-The program is residential: visitors stay in sanctuary infrastructure and participate in the operation throughout the period.
+The program is residential: visitors stay in sanctuary infrastructure and take part in daily operations for the full period.
 Planning is built around:

-• available time (minimum 5 days, ideal 2 weeks or more)
+• available time (minimum 5 days, ideally 2 weeks or more)

-• the visitor's goals (learning, content production, research, active rest)
+• your goals (learning, content creation, research, active rest)

-The team builds a personalized plan in blocks of activities, alternating rotation through sanctuary stations with specific missions based on interest.
+The team builds a personalized plan in blocks of activities, alternating rotation through sanctuary stations with specific missions based on your interests.

 What you do, what you learn